 For younger kids, they have a MEL Kids subscription to learn all sorts of things.

 We are also really interested in the MEL Physics subscription, with physics-based experiments and projects.
 It's meant for the same age range as the Chemistry kid, age 10-16 or so.

 Of all the educational subscription boxes listed, this is the one I'm most excited about (since we already get Kiwi Crate and Tinker Crate, which are my first recommendation).
 Don't tell my kids, but I think this is what they are getting for Christmas!

 Oyster Kit is a bit different than the other STEM subscription boxes listed here.
 The Oyster boxes are focused on real-life professions and role-playing.
-So as you learn about each profession, you learn different skills that person would use in their job.
+So as you learn about each profession, you learn different skills that a person would use in their job.
 It really helps connect the reasons you need different STEM skills and how they help people.

 We got the doctor kit, and my kids loved pretending and learning together.
-We talked about different professions within the medical field: like how lab techs look at red blood cells on a petri dish, or how a EMT would use a splint to stabilize a patient with a broken arm.
+We talked about different professions within the medical field: like how lab techs look at red blood cells on a petri dish, or how an EMT would use a splint to stabilize a patient with a broken arm.

-The splint kit was a huge favorite for my 6 year old - he wants a "cast" every day now. 🙂
+The splint kit was a huge favorite for my 6-year-old - he wants a "cast" every day now. 🙂